 Typographic Poster Series

-Design a three-poster series for the assigned topic, “Against the Machine: Poetic Narratives of the Technological Flux,” using typography.
-The series is unified by a single concept and each poster differs in typographic structure and composition for assigned authors T.S.
+I wanted to create a three-poster series for the topic, “Against the Machine: Poetic Narratives of the Technological Flux,” using typography.
+Each poster differs in typographic structure and composition to highlight the works of authors T.S.
 Eliot, Andrea Abi-Karam, and code-davinci-002.

 Objective